Jean-Michel Huon de Kermadec: Naval career

 He served in the American War of Independence, and saw action at the Battle of Ushant in 1778 and the following year was serving aboard the Diadème during the Capture of Grenada and the Siege of Savannah.

 In 1781, he was made a Knight in the Order of Saint Louis.

-Joining the ship Résolution in 1785, Kermadec was second in command to Bruni d'Entrecasteaux on an voyage to China.
+Joining the ship Résolution in 1785, Kermadec was second in command to Bruni d'Entrecasteaux on a voyage to China.
 He commanded his own ship, the Rhône in 1789 and later that year joined the Académie de Marine.
 From 1790 to 1791, he captained Patriote, part of the squadron under d'Entrecasteaux.

 In September 1791 he was chosen to command the Espérance on d'Entrecasteaux's expedition to find the lost ships of Jean-François de La Pérouse.
 Kermandec supervised the preparations for the vessels selected for the expedition, his own Espérance and d'Entrecasteaux's Recherche.

 Departing from Brest, Kermadec received a promotion to Captain on 29 September 1791.
 The expedition explored Tasmania, New Caledonia, New Guinea and the Santa Cruz Islands without finding any trace of La Perouse, before returning to Tasmania in January 1793.
 The expedition then sailed for Tonga and onto New Caledonia, where Kermadec died of tuberculosis on 6 May 1793 at Balade.
 He was discreetly buried on Poudioué, a nearby islet, to prevent the natives from tampering with the body.